 Hidden Garden is collecting important plants that have been traditionally used for survival by local Caribbean people.
 Our Ethnobotanical Sanctuary serves as a community resource, supporting those who wish to continue the healing traditions of their ancestors, as well as an educational institution for documenting and disseminating information and stories about these practices.
 Take a tour!

-1. Open dialogue between elders, youth, community, doctors and academia about ancestral medicine
+1. Opening dialogue between elders, youth, community, doctors and academia about ethnobotany and ancestral medicine

-2. Locate, propagate and conserve plants which are identified as having Afro-Caribbean roots
+2. Identifying, researching and propagating plants which are identified locally as botanically significant or endangered